pravega/pravega/documentation/src/docs/controller-service.md

 optimistically try to sweep all the orphaned work previously owned by the failed Controller host.

-TaskSweeper is for the task framework which allows running background workflows on a resource (typically a stream) by acqiring a zookeeper based distributed lock for mutual exclusion.
+TaskSweeper is for the task framework which allows running background workflows on a resource (typically a Stream) by acquiring a Zookeeper based distributed lock for mutual exclusion.
-All ongoing tasks that a controller wishes to acquire, it first adds an entry into its index about it before attempting to acquire the distributed lock.
+All ongoing tasks that a Controller wishes to acquire, it first adds an entry into its index about it before attempting to acquire the distributed lock.
 Upon successful acquisition, the workflow is performed, else the indexed entry is removed.
-The indexed entry is only an indicator that this controller may attempt to do the said work.
+The indexed entry is only an indicator that this Controller may attempt to do the said work.
 The truth of acquisition is on the distributed lock.
-If the controller fails with an indexed entry then any other controller attempting to sweep its tasks would look at all the indexed entries and check the ownership for those tasks by the failed controller.
-If the failed controller did indeed own those tasks, then the new controller will attempt to first create an index and then acquire the lock.
+If the Controller fails with an indexed entry then any other Controller attempting to sweep its tasks would look at all the indexed entries and check the ownership for those tasks by the failed Controller.
+If the failed Controller did indeed own those tasks, then the new Controller will attempt to first create an index and then acquire the lock.

-Just like task sweeper and request sweepers also rely on creating an index in zookeeper to indicate an intent to atomically update a metadata record and post an event into the respective event processor stream.
-If the controller fails after updating the metadata but without posting an event into the event processor stream, then the new controller will sweep all such indexed tasks from zookeeper and post the events for them.
+Just like task sweeper and request sweepers also rely on creating an index in Zookeeper to indicate an intent to atomically update a metadata record and post an event into the respective Event Processor Stream.
+If the Controller fails after updating the metadata but without posting an event into the Event Processor Stream, then the new Controller will sweep all such indexed tasks from Zookeeper and post the events for them.

 # Roles and Responsibilities